Habib Mohammed (footballer, born 1997): Club career

-Ashanti Gold
+Early career and Ashanti Gold

-Mohammed started his career with Division Two side Allah Koso FC, moved to Aston Villa FC and later joined a Division One League side Bofoakwa Tano all in Brong Ahafo.
-In January 2017, Mohammed joined Ghana Premier League club Ashanti Gold on a two-year deal.
-He made his debut on 22 February 2017, in a 1–1 draw against Tema Youth.
+Mohammed began his career with lower-division side Allah Koso FC before moving to Aston Villa FC.
+He later joined Bofoakwa Tano, where he played in the Ghana Division One League.

+In January 2017, Mohammed joined Ashanti Gold, making the step up to the Ghana Premier League.
+He made his league debut on 22 February 2017 in a 1–1 draw against Tema Youth.
+Mohammed made three league appearances during his first season and featured more regularly in the 2018 campaign, making seven appearances and scoring once before the season was abandoned.